Skip to content

 Moscow and Pyongyang indeed kept Beijing out of the loop, the Chinese leadership has reasons to be displeased.

-Jan Svec, a China researcher at the Prague-based Institute of International Affairs, says that Beijing may be concerned about a "closer military cooperation of South Korea and Japan with the U.S. and NATO" as a result.
+Jan Svec, a China researcher at the Prague-based Institute of International Relations, says that Beijing may be concerned about a "closer military cooperation of South Korea and Japan with the U.S. and NATO" as a result.

 "North Korea wants advanced military and missile technology, but the broader goal of signaling the existence of an anti-Western coalition—which is not going to dissipate—is also important," Edward Howell, a North Korea expert at Oxford University, told the Kyiv Independent.